 12. Find and Eliminate Bottlenecks

-Every sales process has its fair share of challenges.
+Every step of the sales process has its fair share of challenges.
 Your job is to recognize and solve them.

 For instance, let’s say that your team isn’t closing enough deals.
 What are their tactics?
 You can discover the bottlenecks and spend time eliminating them.